qiushiyan/math-foundations/docs/vector-spaces.md

 <br>

-Next, we bring in the concept of cross product which may not be so significant in the linear algebra section, but it will shine in multivariate integral calculus.
+Next, we bring in the concept of cross product which may not be so significant in the linear algebra section, but will shine in multivariate integral calculus.

 The **cross product** between $\bar{u}$ and $\bar{v}$ is a **vector** perpendicular to $\bar{u}$, $\bar{v}$ and the plane formed by them, with length equal to